winitzki/scall/tutorial/programming_dhall.md

 The value `examplePBC1` represents a tree that consists of a single leaf (a tree of depth `0`).
 When trying to build a perfect tree value that has nonzero depth, we run into a difficulty: the code needs an evidence of typeclass `P` for a pair of type `Pair t t`, that is, an evidence value of type `P (Pair t t)`; but we only have evidence of type `P t`.
-In most cases, it is possible to derive the required evidence automatically.
+In many cases, it is possible to derive the required evidence automatically.
-(For example, a pair of two monoids is again a monoid.)
+(For example, a pair of two monoids is again a monoid.
+We may call such typeclass "pair-preserving".)
-So, we will need to add a combinator of type `P t → P (Pair t t)` as another requirement to the type signature:
+We will need to add a combinator of type `P t → P (Pair t t)` as another argument in the type signature:
 ```dhall
 let examplePBC2 : ∀(P : Type → Type) → P Natural → (∀(t : Type) → P t → P (Pair t t)) → PBTreeC P Natural
   = λ(P : Type → Type) → λ(pNat : P Natural) → λ(pPair: (∀(t : Type) → P t → P (Pair t t))) →